In Theaters: Movies playing in the Fort Wayne area

 A woman who raised herself in the marshes of the deep South becomes a suspect in the murder of a man she was once involved with.

-Playing at AMC Jefferson Pointe, Regal Coldwater Crossing, Auburn/Garrett Drive-in, Eagles Theatre Wabash, GQT Huntington 7, NCG Auburn Cinemas
+Playing at AMC Jefferson Pointe, Regal Coldwater Crossing, ABCinema Decatur, Auburn/Garrett Drive-in, Eagles Theatre Wabash, NCG Auburn Cinemas